TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 3.1.2 (April 29, 2025) =

+* “Responsive Tables“ module: Don’t require the “Search/Filtering“ feature to be activated in order to enable the “Collapse“ or “Modal“ modes.
+(TablePress Pro and Max only.)
+* “Individual Column Filtering“ module: Fix the table column widths when the “Fixed Header“ or “Fixed Columns“ features are used.
+(TablePress Pro and Max only.)
+* “Automatic Periodic Table Import“ module: Limit the number of revisions for automatically updated tables, to prevent database size and PHP memory issues.
+(TablePress Max only.)
+* “Advanced Pagination Settings“ module: Prevents problems when sites use HTML code minification.
+(TablePress Pro and Max only.)
+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Updated external libraries to benefit from enhancements and bug fixes.

 = Version 3.1.1 (April 1, 2025) =

 * The CSS code for styling individual table rows will now be applied again.